 Lockheed Martin has been awarded a contract modification to provide continued support for a research project under the DARPA/U.S. Air Force Hypersonic Air-breathing Weapon Concept (HAWC) Phase II program.

-The cost-plus-fixed-fee modification, worth around $31.7 million, was aware by the Defense Advanced Research Projects Agency (ARPA).
+The cost-plus-fixed-fee modification, worth around $31.7 million, was awarded by the Defense Advanced Research Projects Agency (DARPA).